deg-skeletor/orko/README.md

 Orko is preconfigured to work with the most common CMS platforms and technology stacks used by DEG.
 During installation, Orko will prompt you with the following platform choices, each of which will download relevant template files from a predefined Git repository.

 ### Available Platform Repos
-* Custom (Supply your own Git repository): Coming soon
 * Magento: https://github.com/deg-skeletor/orko-template-magento
 * React: https://github.com/deg-skeletor/orko-template-react
 * Salesforce Marketing Cloud: https://github.com/deg-skeletor/orko-template-sfmc
 * Sitecore: https://github.com/deg-skeletor/orko-template-sitecore
+* Custom (Supply your own Git repository): URL entered during Orko execution

 ### orko.config.js
 Each platform repo may contain an `orko.config.js file`, which is comprised of a configuration object.
 The `hooks` section of this object will define files to be copied, via an array of objects containing `src` and `dest` properties.